Pregnancy SmartSiteTM

 Treatment

 You may need prednisone or other corticosteroid medicines to help reduce the inflammation.
-Azathioprine and 6-mercaptopurine are drugs used to treat other autoimmune disorders.
+Azathioprine and 6-mercaptopurine are medicines used to treat other autoimmune disorders.
 They have also been shown to help people with autoimmune hepatitis.
+Other medicines are occasionally used.
+The goal of treatment is to put the disease into remission, and then keep it into remission.

 Some people may need a liver transplant.